vishwanantha/javascript-101/README.md

 ####Lesson 9: Arrays

+JavaScript Arrays are not real arrays

 Arrays are zero-indexed lists of values.
 They are a handy way to store a set of related items of the same type (such as strings), though in reality, an array can include multiple types of items, including other arrays.

+Arrays are also objects which have some special methods inherited from Array.prototype global object

 A simple array